 This is also supported by measures such as sulphurisation, fining and filtration.
 Reductive ageing strongly influences the colour, as well as the smell and taste, i.e. the entire aroma of a wine.
 The wines are characterised by a typically tangy, fruity and pure taste with pronounced aromas (primary aromas) as well as a white to light yellow colour (the iron-containing pigments can be oxidised and give a darker colour).
 These taste and smell impressions are called reductive notes in a positive sense.

 Reductive ageing is mainly used for white wines and sparkling wines.
-In Germany and Austria this is the rule.
-Exceptions are mainly in more southern regions like Italy and Greece.
-However, the process must be controlled, as too rigorous, strong oxygen cut-off can lead to the formation of volatile sulphur compounds such as hydrogen sulphide and thiols (mercaptans) with reductive notes.
-To a small extent, this may still be accepted as a so-called "stinker".
-At higher concentrations, however, these are negative taste directions such as musty tones or the dreaded " Böckser " (Schwefelböckser) and represent a wine defect.
-By aeration or carafing, a wine can possibly be brought back into balance (see also reduction aromas).
+In Germany and Austria, this is the rule.
+Exceptions are mainly found in more southern regions such as Italy and Greece.
+However, the process must be carried out in a controlled manner, as too rigorous, strong oxygen exclusion can lead to the formation of volatile sulphur compounds such as hydrogen sulphide and thiols (mercaptans) with reductive notes.
+In small amounts, this may still be accepted as a so-called "stinker".
+At higher concentrations, however, these are negative taste directions such as mustiness or the dreaded " Böckser " (sulphur boil) and signify a wine defect.
+By aerating or decanting, such a wine can possibly be brought back into balance (see also reduction aromas).